 - Encourage families and carers to teach and support people with ID to wash their hands regularly

 - Engage in infection control and prevention measures including handwashing, social distancing, masking and ventilation as appropriate while supporting the person

 - Engage in telephone contact and use technology to maintain contact with people

-- Have easy read information for people on preventing the spread of infection, on self-isolation.
+- Have easy read information for people on preventing the spread of infection and on self-isolation.

 The practice of reducing social contact will have a direct effect on the delivery of clinical care by psychiatrists where clinical reviews often require the psychiatrist and patient to meet in person.
 To implement social distancing effectively, we need to consider what contacts are necessary to the tasks and to achieve specific clinical outcomes.